-Here is a warning: having poor posture not only causes lower back problems.
-It can also be a contributing factor that stops your tennis elbow from completely healing.
+Here is a warning: having poor posture not only causes lower back problems, it can also be a contributing factor that stops your tennis elbow from completely healing.

 - Wrist extensor stretch: Start with a good standing posture and stretch your arm out, elbow straight, palm facing down.
 Using your other hand, point the fingers of the outstretched arm down, allowing the forearm muscles to stretch.
 Hold this stretch position for 20 to 30 seconds.
 You should feel a stretch sensation, but no pain.
 Repeat 2 to 3 times a day.

-- Weighted eccentric wrist extension: Grab a light dumbbell or other light weight (1-2 lbs.)
+- Weighted eccentric wrist extension: Grab a light dumbbell or other light weights (1-2 lbs.)
 Start by sitting on a chair with your elbow resting on your thigh.
 Keep your elbow at 90 degrees.
-Hold the weight in your hand with your palm facing down, wrist in neutral position (wrist joint is straight).
-Lift the weight up bending at your wrist.
+Hold the weight in your hand with your palm facing down, your wrist in neutral position (wrist joint is straight).
+Lift the weight up, bending at your wrist.
 If this is difficult or painful to do, use your other hand to assist with the movement.
 Hold the weight in that bent position for 3-5 seconds.
 Then slowly bring down the weight by bending your wrist the other way until it is fully bent (in the opposite direction).
 Repeat 6 to 8 times, twice a day.

 - Hammer exercise: Use a hammer as your weight resistance.
 Hold the handle of the hammer with the head pointing up.
 Keep your elbow at 90 degrees, rested flat on your thigh.
-Slowly rotate your palm facing down (hammer head will now face the centre of your body).
+Slowly rotate your palm facing down (the hammer’s head will now face the centerre of your body).
 Be sure you’re twisting your arm using your forearm, not your elbow.
-Hold position for 3 to 5 seconds.
+Hold this position for 3 to 5 seconds.
 Then bring the hammer back to the starting position.
 Rest briefly.
 Repeat ten times.
 Too difficult or painful to do using only the arm you’re exercising?
 Assist with the movement by using your other hand.

 - Grip strengthening: For this exercise, all you need is a squishy ball or stress ball.
 Hold the ball in your hand and gently squeeze.
 Hold for five seconds, relax and repeat ten times.